Camp Moremi: Our full report

 - Food quality

-Before each morning game drive, a light breakfast of cereal, yoghurt, fresh fruit, cheese, and sliced meats is served in the thatched boma.
-In addition, there is a pancake and griddle-making station, and you can also try the local ‘pap’ (a bit like polenta).
+At 6.00am, before the morning activity, a light breakfast of cereal, yoghurt, fresh fruit, cheese, and sliced meats is served in the dining area.
 To drink, coffee, tea, juices, and water are available.

 - Dining locations